jruels/azure-sre/Instructions/Labs/AZ_SRE_lab_05.md

 ### Generate traffic and check the Metrics & Logs are available

-1. In your Visual Studio, open a terminal and run the below commands :
+1. In your Visual Studio, open a terminal and run the below commands, make sure to replace finweb and finapi by your links:

    ```
    # Front end Traffic